|

 takes over the command.

-The wreck of the glider of General Pratt.
+The wreck of the glider of General Pratt

-General Pratt was not the only officer who lost his life during the 'fly-inn' over the Cotentin.
+General Pratt was not the only officer who lost his life during the

-commander of 506th Easy Company.
+was Lt.
+Thomas Meehan III, commander of 506th Easy Company.

-Around 00.15 hours Meehan his C-47 #66, of the 439th Troop Carrier Troop, was struck by anti-aircraft fire.
+at 00.15 uur the C-47 #66, of the 439th Troop Carrier Troop, was hit by anti-aircraft shells.

 Lt.
-Thomas Meehan and the crashed
+Thomas Meehan and the crashed C-47

 The plane crashed in a field behind the church of Beuzeville-au-Plain.
-Beside the 17 paratroopers,
+Beside the 17 paratroopers, the four

-The monument of the crashed
+The monument for the crashed

-C-47 in Beuzeville-au-Plain
+C-47 at Beuzeville-au-Plain

 Dearest Anne: